tsgouros/GPS/README.rst

 Dependencies
 ^^^^^^^^^^^^

-Matlab
+* Matlab
-Probably a toolbox or two from Matlab
+* Probably a toolbox or two from Matlab

+* MNE
+* Freesurfer

 Contact
 ^^^^^^^^^^^^